Our words are powerful.

 This is significant because one of the primary side effects of stress is a reduction in critical thinking and problem solving skills.

-Putting psychological studies aside, self-affirmations are known to stimulate the areas of the brain that prompt us to make positive changes to our lifestyle, and they’ve also been successfully used to treat people with mental health problems like depression and anxiety.
+Putting psychological studies aside, affirmations are known to stimulate the areas of the brain that prompt positive change and they’ve also been successfully used to treat people with mental health problems like depression and anxiety.